 Case Study 3: The Eco-Friendly Choice

-Seeking to avoid the high costs of oversized metal units, a family chose a reinforced wicker cardboard casket for their broad-shouldered loved one.
-The flexibility of the material and the "green" cemetery's lack of vault requirements saved them over $4,000 in total funeral costs.
+Seeking to avoid the high costs of oversized metal units, a family chose a reinforced wicker casket for their broad-shouldered loved one.
+The flexibility of the material and the "green" cemetery's lack of vault requirements saved them several thousand dollars in total funeral costs.

 Frequently Asked Questions